jitsi/handbook/docs/devops-guide/docker.md

 certificates for the same domain name every seven days.
 Because of this, it is recommended that you disable the Let's Encrypt enviroment variables from `.env` if you plan on deleting the `.jitsi-meet-cfg` folder.
 Otherwise, you might want to consider moving the `.jitsi-meet-cfg` folder to a different location so you have a safe place to find the certificate that already Let's Encrypt issued.
-Or do initial testing with Let's Encrypt disalbed, then re-enable Let's Encrypt once you are done testing.
+Or do initial testing with Let's Encrypt disabled, then re-enable Let's Encrypt once you are done testing.

 For more information on Let's Encrypt's rate limits, visit: